Trump and his allies boost bogus conspiracy theories in a bid to undermine vote count

 “I need you to defend America!
 We can’t let Dems undermine our election,” read one of the campaign’s texts, which included a link to a Web page where recipients could donate to help the president “FIGHT BACK!”

 Trump’s conservative allies similarly turned to text messages to seek support.
 The pro-Trump group FreedomWorks encouraged people to donate and join their so-called Election Protection Force.
-Late Tuesday, Florida Rep. Matt Gaetz — one of Trump’s most vocal defenders — also sent a text alleging that left-leaning groups were “planning ‘mass sustained, disruptive movements all over the country’ if the Dems don’t win,’” according to a copy shared by RoboKiller.
+Late Tuesday, Florida Rep. Matt Gaetz — one of Trump’s most vocal defenders — also sent a text alleging that left-leaning groups were planning disruptions if Democrats did not win, according to a copy shared by RoboKiller.
 FreedomWorks confirmed the message; Gaetz did not respond to a request for comment.

-No credible reports of election fraud have surfaced since Trump declared victory early Wednesday.
+No credible reports of election fraud have surfaced since Trump baselessly declared victory early Wednesday.

 In Philadelphia, where ballot tabulations are continuing, accusations leveled on Twitter did not yield formal reports to authorities, said Jane Roh, a spokeswoman for the Philadelphia district attorney’s office, “which arguably raises questions about the actual intent of these posts.”

 After Fox News stepped out ahead of other networks in calling Arizona for Biden, the southwestern state similarly became a target of conspiratorial claims of fraud.
-Kate Hobbs, the secretary of state, took to Twitter to debunk a viral narrative asserting that ballots marked with Sharpie markers were at risk of being thrown out.
+Katie Hobbs, the secretary of state, took to Twitter to debunk a viral narrative asserting that ballots marked with Sharpie markers were at risk of being thrown out.
 A wide range of right-wing users, from Fox News contributors to an Arizona congressman, pushed the claim, some using the hashtag #sharpiegate.

+Facebook took steps to limit the Sharpiegate story on Wednesday, including blocking the Sharpiegate hashtag, and applying labels and reducing the reach of the original misleading story, according to company communications reviewed by The Washington Post.

 Other efforts that sought to mislead the public about election results gained less traction.
 Twitter permanently suspended several accounts that impersonated the Associated Press, which for many media organizations is the primary source for calling state results.
 The accounts, which at times prematurely or falsely called election results, violated Twitter’s rules against attempts to “portray another entity in a misleading or deceptive manner” but did not appear to be part of an especially sophisticated or well-disguised operation.